haydemtzl/starlingx/patch_elimination/live_migration_patches.md

 # Terminology

 - Tenant: A group of users is referred to as a project or tenant.
 There terms are interchangeable.
+- StarlingX Nova scheduler: A modified version of the OpenStack Nova scheduler.

 # Patches